 JOHN: That’s exactly right.
 You can’t improve on that.
 See, Phil, this is why - just as a footnote to that.
 This is why doing what I do is so important because every doctrine gets tested by every passage.
 You know, I can get up in a pulpit and you trust me and I could say whatever I wanted to say and a lot of you would believe me.
 People must believe what people say, they pack out stadiums to hear people lie all the time.

 I mean look at them.
 These churches of these people are full of - packed to the gills and they’re not telling the truth.
 So I know you can get people to listen to you and believe you if you manipulate them.
 But the true test of any understanding of Scripture, the true test of doctrine, is to drag that doctrine through every single passage.
 That is what we do here.
 The test is given again and again and again and again, week after week, month after month, year after year, as we go into every text of Scripture and ask the question: What does this text teach and how is it consistent with everything else the Bible teaches?

 And at the end of the day, here we are, 42 years later, and we haven’t had to jettison our theology in the process because it has stood the test of careful exposition of every single passage.
 That’s the value of that.
 That’s what the Bereans were after when it says they studied the scriptures to see if these things were so.
 They weren’t looking for a proof text.
 They were looking for the collective revelation that comes through the Scripture.

 PHIL: And we compare Scripture with Scripture.

 PHIL: You taught me that.
-That’s what I think is one of the most valuable lessons I learned from you, how to compare Scripture with Scripture, how to trace the cross references and, you know, put the threads of meaning in Scripture together so that they make a coherent doctrine.
+That’s one - I think, one of the most valuable lessons I learned from you, how to compare Scripture with Scripture, how to trace the cross references and, you know, put the threads of meaning in Scripture together so that they make a coherent doctrine.
+But have you ever -

 JOHN: You may be my best student.